What is Palm Oil?

 What can be done?

-At BetterYou, we’re proud to have always been a palm oil free brand and we support the fantastic work carried out by the International Palm Oil Free Certification Trademark Programme (POFCAP).
+This is why we have always been palm oil free and support the work of the International Palm Oil Free Certification Trademark Programme (POFCAP).

 BetterYou investigates the origin of every ingredient we use ensuring that it has never been exposed to palm oil or palm oil derivatives at any point in its life.